mkm29/mkm29.github.io/_pages/about.md

 ## 🚀 Kubernetes Administrator/Developer | Cloud Native Enthusiast | AI & Data Science Advocate

 Greetings!
 I'm a highly motivated Kubernetes Engineer and Developer with a passion for leveraging technology to solve complex problems.
-My journey began in Toronto and took me through diverse experiences, shaping my dedication to the intersection of cloud native computing and data science.
+My journey began in Toronto and took me through diverse experiences, shaping my dedication to the intersection of cloud native computing, data science, biology, and humanity as a whole.

-## 🌐 Professional Background:
+## 🌐 Professional Background

 ### Education: